guyplusplus/Dynatrace-Concurrency/README.md

 `java -jar dynatraceConcurrency-1.0.jar -?` outputs the different arguments.

-## Configuration
+## Configuration files

 The `dql.json` contains the main DQL statement with additional tuning parameters, mostly timeouts and maximum query and return size.
 These values can be adjusted based on a possible warning message included in the response.

 DQL syntax can be found [here](https://docs.dynatrace.com/docs/discover-dynatrace/references/dynatrace-query-language).

-The `dynatraceAccount.secrets` contains the API key, your SaaS instance URL, and optionally some web proxy information to connect to.
+The `dynatraceAccount.secrets` file contains the API key, your SaaS instance URL, and optionally some web proxy information to connect to.

-API key can be created (here)[https://myaccount.dynatrace.com/platformTokens], your login is required.
+An API token must be created (here)[https://myaccount.dynatrace.com/platformTokens] with only logs or events READ access permission.
+Your own login is required.
+Alternatively the API token can be created by a site administrator.

 ## Save and load Grail responses

-It is possible to save a Grail response with the command line argument `-saveDQLResultsFileName myFile.out`, and load it later without any new Grail query with the argument `loadDQLResultsFileName myFile.out`.
+It is possible to save a Grail response with the command line argument `-saveDQLResultsFileName myFile.out`, and load it later without any new Grail query with the argument `-loadDQLResultsFileName myFile.out`.